Is it Possible to Install a Metal Roof Over Shingles?

 Interested in making the switch to metal roofing?
 Trust Long Roofing for the job.
 With a Class 4 distinction in impact resistance and a Class A fire rating, our metal roofing is made to withstand a variety of damaging forces.
 More durable than wood, slate and asphalt, as well as algae, rust and mold resistant, your metal roof from Long Roofing is sure to last a lifetime.

-Call 866-270-7058 or visit us online today to get a quote, schedule a free, in-home consultation or find answers to any of your roofing questions.
+Call 866-270-7058 or contact the Long team online today to get a quote, schedule a free, in-home consultation or find answers to any of your roofing questions.

 Interested in a new Long Roof?